Dobsonians are the best value telescope type and an 8-inch Dobsonian telescope provides the perfect balance of power to price.

 Overall, we recommend:

-1. The Celestron Starsense Explorer 8″ is a brilliant, innovative telescope that uses smartphone interactivity to make it significantly easier to locate and view things in the night sky.
-It can also be bought with 10-inch aperture if you want even more capacity.
+- The Celestron Starsense Explorer 8″ is a brilliant, innovative telescope that uses smartphone interactivity to make it significantly easier to locate and view things in the night sky.
+It can also be bought with 10-inch or 12-inch aperture if you want even more capacity.

-3. Lastly, the Orion Skyline 8″ and Sky-Watcher Classic 8″ are the best budget options.
-There is little to choose between these three in terms of performance and so you can look around for the best price.
+- Lastly, the Apertura AD8 and Sky-Watcher Classic 8″ are the best budget options.
+There is little to choose between these in terms of performance and so you can look around for the best price.

 As noted above, make sure that you are aware of the size of these telescopes as they are large, bulky and heavy and you should ensure you have the space to store and use one before you buy.

-If you don’t have the space for a giant dobsonian like these, then you might want to consider some of our other telescope buying guides.
+If you don’t have the space for a big dobsonian like these, then you might want to consider some of our other telescope buying guides.